Europe’s Demand for Africa’s Gas: Toward More Responsible Engagement in a Just Energy Transition

 EU energy strategy: Missed opportunity on just transition?

-in a just fossil fuel phaseout.
+In a truly just transition, the EU would reduce rather than increase gas imports from countries such as the U.S. and Qatar, as these wealthier countries should be among the first to cut production in a just fossil fuel phaseout.
 As researchers and advocates for an equitable transition are increasingly recognizing, countries with more urgent development needs should have priority within the remaining carbon budget given their lower capacity to finance their own even more challenging energy transitions.
 In the absence of an agreed international framework for managed phaseout of fossil fuels, such priority access for developing producers is unlikely.
 But the EU should support the development of such a framework—or at least apply just principles where it can, as in its international energy strategy.

 If consumer countries fail to adopt good governance criteria when selecting future energy suppliers, they risk repeating the mistakes of the past, when Western companies and governments served as key enablers of Putin’s catastrophic kleptocracy.
 The EU has laid important groundwork on this front, with democratic values and good governance/transparency as key principles for partnerships under its Global Gateway initiative.
 However, plans to intensify cooperation with authoritarian regimes as part of the EU’s gas diversification strategy raise concerns about its commitment to avoid enabling corrupt regimes.